A Growing List of Coronavirus Scams

-Despite declarations by the Direct Selling Association (DSA) that it is committed to business ethics, a TINA.org investigation has found that 97 percent of DSA member companies selling nutritional supplements have distributors marketing their products with illegal health claims.
+Despite declarations by the Direct Selling Association (The Direct Selling Association (DSA) is the national trade association for direct selling companies.) that it is committed to business ethics, a TINA.org investigation has found that 97 percent of DSA member companies selling nutritional supplements have distributors marketing their products with illegal health claims.
 Not only are distributors making dubious claims but TINA.org also documented DSA member companies making health claims that violate the law.

 Time and again, the DSA, which currently represents 158 direct selling companies, has issued press releases congratulating itself on its “longstanding commitment to the highest level of business ethics,” and claiming that “[a]s the voice of the direct selling in the United States, business ethics and consumer protection are the heart of DSA’s mission.”
 But TINA.org’s investigation revealed a wide range of illegal health claims being made by DSA members and their distributors that call into question the organization’s true commitment to consumer protection.